-A whole roast duck always feels special and this recipe comes bundled with red cabbage and the very best potato recipe that I know!
+Roast duck always feels special, this complete dinner recipe comes bundled with red cabbage and the very best potato recipe that I know!

 Well, where do I start with this recipe?
 It is wonderfully old fashioned, about as British as it gets and as delicious as any dish I have ever cooked.

-I use a technique I read about by a chef called Michel Roux Jr, so pretty much as close as you get to food royalty!
+I use a technique from a chef called Michel Roux Jr, so pretty much as close as you get to food royalty!

 It features the very best potatoes I have ever eaten or cooked, but more on those later.
-We then rock some red cabbage and make a wonderful buttery red wine giblet gravy.
+We then rock some stunning cabbage and make a wonderful buttery red wine giblet gravy.

 I’ve seen and tried everything from searing the bird to even boiling it before placing in an oven.